nicksnlp/arthunt/README.md

 Then in your browser open: http://127.0.0.1:8000

-###Below is the description of the original project:
+# A more thorough description of the project:

-Hi!
-We are team IKEA Meatballs (XinyanMO, nicksnlp, and zccwqdoorchid)!
-Our project is a search engine for on-going and upcoming art exhibitions at different branches of Tate galleries.
+This project is a search engine for on-going and upcoming art exhibitions at different branches of Tate galleries.
 You can search for exhibition info with a query!

 Based on the search results found, a bar chart will be generated, showing the distribution (i.e., numbers) of relevant exhibition(s) at each of Tate's branch galleries; for each exhibition in the search results, the following information will be displayed: